NeonDactyl/wordPractice/README.md

-site word practice for children learning to read
+Site word practice for children learning to read and recognize words.